CSCI-40500-Fall-2025/Syllabus/syllabus.md

 - Emails to the instructor must be via CUNY email addresses for FERPA reasons.
 - Include the *class name* or *number* in the *subject* line of the email.
 - Email thread *hijacking* is strongly discouraged.
 Ensure that the subject of your email matches its contents.
-- Post all class-related discussions on the Bb discussion board.
 - Ensure that your *correct* email address is entered into the CUNY Blackboard.

 ## Bulletin Board